MEDICAL IMAGING PLATFORM

 Marketing Website at Enterprise Scale

-A custom CMS architecture supports complex medical taxonomies while staying easy to manage, and integrations with Posthog, Ahrefs, and Intercom drive growth, SEO optimization, and faster support.
+A custom CMS architecture manages complex medical taxonomies while remaining simple to update.
+Integrations with PostHog, Ahrefs, and Intercom support growth tracking, SEO improvements, and faster customer support.

 A screenshot of the Medicai website, early 2023, before the redesignA screenshot of the Medicai website, Q2 2025, after the redesign